 This KPI represents the total number of users (new, returning, engaged) who have used or are using your chatbot.
-Typically, if this number is low, there may be something off with your chatbot.
+If this number is low, there may be something off with your chatbot.
 It could be anything from page positioning to the number of pages to how slow it loads.

 Engaged users are significant because they represent people who have repeated sessions in a short period — daily or weekly, for instance.
 If you use a chatbot internally or have one set up to answer simple demo or billing questions, you want this number to be higher.

 Equally important is the amount of new users your chatbot receives.
-The more new users you engage with can be an indication that your chatbot is popular.
+The more new users you engage with can indicate that your chatbot is popular.

 Chat Volume or Sessions

 Chat volume refers to the number of sessions or successful conversations your chatbot has over a given time.
-You can set the time period yourself.
-Monitoring this KPI shows an adoption rate over some time, and if it's low, you may want to reexamine parts of your bot.
+Determining the time period is up to you.
+Monitoring this KPI shows an adoption rate over time.
+If it's low, you should reexamine parts of your bot.

 Your conversation duration may depend on what your chatbot's intention is.
 For example, if you have a chatbot to guide someone to a demo request quickly, a short duration is good.
-It shows your chatbot understands what was needed.
-A chatbot that’s programmed to handle support questions related to your products or services may have a longer average duration.
+It shows your chatbot understands what is needed.
+A chatbot programmed to handle support questions about your products or services may have a longer average duration.

 Average Daily Sessions

-This one is pretty self-explanatory.
+This one is self-explanatory.
 It merely tells you how often users (new, returning, or engaged) are starting a conversation with your chatbot each day.
-You ideally want a good number of daily sessions to show your chatbot's effectiveness.
+Ideally, you want a good number of daily sessions to show your chatbot's effectiveness.

-Total conversations are the number of conversations your chatbot can handle in a day.
+Total conversations are the number of conversations your chatbot can handle daily.
 As you grow your user base, this number will grow as well.
 If they don't go up in tandem, this could be a sign that something is off somewhere.

 The completion rate of your chatbot refers to the success rate of a defined action your chatbot performs.
-If it's to guide people to your services page and it does that, it's completed its goal.
-If it's set up to handle simple customer support questions and free up a support agent's time, it's also achieved its goal.
-Again, the higher the rate, the better here.
+If it's to guide people to your services page, and it does that, it's completed its goal.
+If it's designed to handle simple customer support questions and free up a support agent's time, it's also achieved its goal.
+Again, the higher the rate, the better.

-Like a bounce rate on your website, this metric shows how many people entered your site without using your chatbot or seeing it.
+Like a bounce rate on your website, this metric shows how many people entered your site without using or seeing your chatbot.
 In this scenario, the higher the percentage, the worse!

-If your fallback rate is skyrocketing, then you need to restructure your chatbot.
-That's because a fallback is defined as the number of times your chatbot cannot understand what the user needs and can't complete the task or redirect properly.
+If your fallback rate is skyrocketing, you must restructure your chatbot.
+That's because a fallback is the number of times your chatbot cannot understand the user's needs and can't complete the task or redirect properly.

-Have you ever interacted with a chatbot, finished your initial conversation, only to keep going because the bot engaged you with a new prompt?
+Have you ever interacted with a chatbot and finished your initial conversation only to keep going because the bot engaged you with a new prompt?
 Then you contributed to its activation rate — or the metric that shows the number of users who engage in more tasks.